 - Move out of reach small items such as batteries, remote controls, children’s toys, books, pens, candles, sunglasses, socks, shoes, etc.

 For items you can’t move but want to protect, such as furnishings, pet stores sell bitter tasting sprays that can deter chewing.
-Anytime you’re not supervising your puppy, place her in her crate or puppy playpen (her puppy-proofed safe area) with appropriate toys and chews.
+Anytime you’re not supervising your puppy, place them in their crate or puppy playpen (their puppy-proofed safe area) with appropriate toys and chews.

 Essential Chew Toys